terryhycheng/CV/README.md

 **The University of Hong Kong** (Sep '20 - Aug '22)
 _IT Officer - Multimedia Development Officer_

-- Collaborated with other developers and designers to ensure smooth management and completion of complex tasks, such as congregation, information day, and academic talks.
+- Communicate with users to collect requirements and then deliver products based on that and also their constant feedbacks
+- Report constantly to the manager about the progress of projects on hand
+- Designed and built 10+ websites using Wordpress, HTML/CSS and JS
-- Prepared online and offline materials, including graphics, motion graphics, brochure design, banner design, and poster design for faculty events.
+- Prepared online and offline materials, including graphics, motion graphics, brochure design, banner design, and poster design for faculty events

 **Agenda Consulting Asia** (Nov '17 - Aug '20)
 _Digital Designer_

+- Work collectively with other designers to support the promotion of large-scale outdoor events
-- Designed visuals for promotion by collaborating with marketing teams and following their digital marketing strategies for digital media or social media.
+- Designed visuals for promotion by collaborating with marketing teams and following their digital marketing strategies for digital media or social media
-- Designed a company's official website from scratch with WordPress.
+- Learnt WordPress from online tutorials and built the company’s official website from scratch

 **Guru Online - AdBeyond (Group) Limited** (Oct '16 - Apr '17)
 _Graphic Designer_